 Pursuing new and resilient livelihoods requires skills, education, acumen, and sufficient nourishment and health.
 Investments in education and health can lead to more resilient households.
 Expanded livelihood opportunities and long-term changes in cultural and gender norms further enable resilient communities.

 Diversifying livelihoods to reduce risk and build resilience may require additional education and skills training.
 Moving into higher-income livelihoods usually requires increasing human capital in the form of education.
 Building women’s human capital can have a particularly high impact on household resilience.

 Higher education levels in women are linked to better health outcomes for women and children.
 They are also linked to increased ability to diversify income beyond subsistence agriculture.
 Educating girls is also linked to lower fertility rates.
 This reduces stress affecting the health and nutrition of women and children.
 It also reduces the burden on weak social services and limited natural resources.

-Studies in Ethiopia, Bangladesh, Burkina Faso, and Niger have shown education or training of adult household members helps build resilience and reduces the need for humanitarian assistance, and girls’ education and reproductive health have been linked to resilience in West Africa.
+Studies in Ethiopia, Bangladesh, Burkina Faso, and Niger have shown effects of educating adult household members.
+Results indicate it helps build resilience and reduces the need for humanitarian assistance.
+Investments in girls’ education and reproductive health have been linked to resilience in West Africa.

 This white paper explores the interaction between education and resilience and presents several recommendations on policy and programming.